 BREAKING FASTS STEP BY STEP INSTRUCTIONS

-So, you started juice fasting but halfway through you realize you haven’t looked into how to break a fast safely.
-Breaking a fast is generally as critical as the fast itself.
-Done effectively, you can minimize potential antagonistic responses, for example, gas or a stomachache.
+So, you started juice fasting, but halfway through you realised you haven’t looked into how to break a fast safely.
+Breaking a fast is generally as critical as the quick itself.
+Done effectively, you can minimise potential antagonistic responses, for example, gas or a stomachache.

 There are many reasons why people do juice fasts – for general health, increased longevity, better fat loss, boosting muscle growth and improving cognition.

 However, whatever the reason for you is you still want to follow a few guidelines when breaking your fast.
 You can’t just start eating whatever or you may put too much stress on your gut or to not cause excess inflammation.